zio/zio/docs/datatypes/contextual/index.md

 #### Using `provideSomeService` Method

 Sometimes we have written a program, and we don't want to provide all its requirements.
-In these cases, we can use `ZIO#provideSomeService` to partially apply some dependencies to the `ZIO` effect.
+In these cases, we can use `ZIO#provideSomeService` to partially apply some service builders to the `ZIO` effect.

 In the previous example, if we just want to provide the `Console`, we should use `ZIO#provideSomeService`: